mozilla/glean.js/docs/implementation/upload.md

 As soon as a new ping is [collected](https://mozilla.github.io/glean/book/appendix/glossary.html#submission) it is persisted on the `PingsDatabase`.

 The `PingsDatabase` is an observable class.
-Whenever a new ping is recorded observers are notified.
+Whenever a new ping is recorded, observers are notified.
 When this class is initialized it scans the underlying database for any pending pings from the previous run.
 Observers are also notified of each ping found while scanning.